 - higher risk of developmental issues for a fetus if you take them during pregnancy

 - liver injury

 - skin rash

-Your doctor can help you choose an anti-androgen that’s best suited for your needs and comes with the fewest side effects.
+A healthcare professional can help you choose an anti-androgen that suits your needs and comes with the fewest side effects.

-Anti-androgens have many uses for men, women, and people in gender transition, both on their own and in conjunction with other medications and treatments.
-However, anti-androgens are powerful drugs that can cause some serious side effects.
-Work with your doctor to weigh the pros and cons of taking anti-androgens.
+Anti-androgens have many uses for men, women, and people in gender transition, both on their own and combined with other medications and treatments.
+However, anti-androgens can cause some serious side effects.
+Work with a doctor to weigh the pros and cons of taking anti-androgens.